Third post in a four-part series.

 REVER has developed different plugins allowing the automation of the implementation of all 3 validation techniques.

-In the fourth part of this series of articles, we will see how the programs can be adapted so that they can access the new database.
+In the fourth part of this series of posts, we will see how the programs can be adapted so that they can access the new database.

 - IMS = Information Management System